-- Any individual who observes someone in possession of a firearm or other dangerous weapon on Center premises should immediately report it to campus security or the Administrative Office. - 2.
+- 1. Any individual who observes someone in possession of a firearm or other dangerous weapon on Center premises should immediately report it to campus security or the Administrative Office. - 2.
 In case of an immediate threat, individuals should call 911 and then notify campus security.

-Policy AD.WEAP Developed 8/6/2024 Revised Reviewed
+WVU Medicine Center for Nursing Education Policy AD.WEAP Developed 8/6/2024

+Policy and Procedure Manual Revised

+Folicy and Frocedure Manual Reviewed